Title IX - Sexual Assault and Victim Advocacy

 No Contact Contract:

-A formal directive issued by the College.
-Requires signatures of both parties in any
+A formal directive issued by the university.
+Requires signatures of both parties in

-interpersonal conflict to have no direct or indirect interaction.
-A No Contact Contract
+any interpersonal conflict to have no direct or indirect interaction.
+A No Contact

-remains in effect until it is officially removed in writing by the College.
-A violation
+Contract remains in effect until it is officially removed in writing by the university.

-of a No Contact Contract should be reported to either Campus Safety, the Office of
+A violation of a No Contact Contract should be reported to either Campus Safety, the

-Residence Life, Dean of Students or Human Resources.
-A violation of a No Contact Contract
+Office of Residence Life, Dean of Students or Human Resources.
+A violation of a No

-is subject to disciplinary action.
-Under this Policy, a No Contact Contract may also
+Contact Contract is subject to disciplinary action.
+Under this Policy, a No Contact

 Preponderance of the Evidence: